 Does anyone know if this is autism-related or OCD?

 I’m leaving this post slightly open-ended.
 This is because I really want your feedback on this.
 Do you also feel sorry for things, and do you get upset if an object is being left out or discarded in some way?

-Steve Slavin: Author of Looking For Normal – An autistic boy who beat the odds.
+Looking for Normal – An autistic boy who beat the odds

 Timothy Blossom – Officially Brilliant! – A book for children who think differently.